CSCfi/zookeeper-rpm/README.md

 zookeeper-rpm
 ---------
-This is a set of scripts to make zookepeer rpm package for CentOS/RedHat 7 and now also RHEL 9.
+This is a set of scripts to make zookepeer rpm package for CentOS/RedHat 9.
 RHEL 9 build runs with Java 17.
-Logback logging is now used.
+Logback is used for logging.

 Setup
 -----